DeepRegNet/DeepReg/docs/source/contributing/test.md

 For a class, we need to test all the functions in the class.

-### Non-tensorflow function
+### Non-TensorFlow function

-For a non-tensorflow function, we need to test
+For a non-TensorFlow function, we need to test

 - the correctness of inputs and the error handling for unexpected inputs.
 - the correctness of outputs given certain inputs.